AE0GG/main/PuNk_Radio.md

 # PuNk Radio
-## Public-use Nick-knowledge
+#### Overview
 A collection of licensed and unlicensed radio links and information.
 This resource was created to help others find commonly requested information.
 It does not intend to recreate anything already available.
+For more information, [README](https://github.com/AE0GG/main/blob/main/README.md).
 Thank you for your support!

 Need help learning something?
-Check out our [Educator Database](https://github.com/AE0GG/main/blob/main/Educator%20Database.md)!
+Check out our [Educator Database](https://github.com/AE0GG/main/blob/main/Educator%20Database.md)! **

 > [!NOTE]
 > This resource will receive more Amateur Radio information soon.
 It is heavily focused on [Meshtastic](https://github.com/AE0GG/main/blob/main/Meshtastic.md) & [MeshCore](https://github.com/AE0GG/main/blob/main/MeshCore.md) at the moment.
 Thank you for you patience!